 - Immunology and Infectious Disease

 The PhD students will be jointly supervised by a faculty advisor from CityU and a faculty advisor from Cornell University.

 Prospective students are encouraged to make contact with CityU faculty members to discuss the proposed research project before application.

 The programme offers studentships to PhD students.
-Each studentship provides a full stipend for a period of up to three years.
-For awardees needing more than three years to complete their PhD studies, additional support may be provided.
+Each studentship provides a full stipend for a period of up to four years.
+For awardees needing more than four years to complete their PhD studies, additional support may be provided.
 The programme also allows each awardee to spend up to 12 months working in the Cornell faculty advisor’s laboratory in Ithaca, New York.

 Information and Application

 We invite applications from qualified candidates with a bachelor degree or higher in all areas of life sciences and medicine, with preference given to graduates with training in veterinary medicine.
 Please submit an application online (www.sgs.cityu.edu.hk/prospective/apply/procedures) as soon as possible in order to receive full consideration.
 The entire application package should include academic transcripts, English proficiency test TOEFL or IELTS scores (CET-6 result is not accepted for this programme), a personal statement explaining why the applicant is interested in the programme, and two letters of recommendation.
 The Admission Committee will take into account the following factors in making admission decisions: academic excellence; research ability and potential; communication and interpersonal skills; and leadership abilities.